protobeard/madagascar_vanilla/README.md

 * Can be added to and removed from existing saves.
 * Not extensively tested.
 Likely compatible with most content mods; likely incompatible with most "tweak" mods.
 As I use several of those mods myself, I am planning to add better compatibility support.

-## License

-* [Unlicense][license] -- feel free to use as you see fit, including not honoring the following requests.
-If you want to include this mod in a mod pack, or base a larger mod off of it, I'd appreciate a heads up.
-Please don't upload standalone translated versions on Steam; if you wish to translate it, please create a pull request on GitHub and I'll merge it in.

 ## Thanks To

 * Pardeike for [Harmony][harmonylib]
 * Marnador for [RimWorld Font][font]
 * The community in the RimWorld mod development discord server.

+## License

+* [Unlicense][license] -- feel free to use as you see fit.
+Go ahead and make a copy, cross out my name, write in yours, and publish it.
+Go wild, but remember to follow the [RimWorld TOS][rimworld_tos].

+Portions of the materials used to create this content/mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
+This content/mod is not official and is not endorsed by Ludeon.

 ## Authors